segmentio/segment-docs/src/connections/destinations/catalog/courier/index.md

 title: Courier Destination
 ---

-[Courier](https://courier.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides a way to design & deliver notifications.
+[Courier](https://courier.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides a way to design and deliver notifications.
 Design once with a rich visual editor and  deliver to any channel through one API request.

 This destination is maintained by Courier.
 For any issues with the destination, [contact the Courier support team](mailto:support@courier.com).